CoolHandSquid/TireFire/README.md

 - sudo ./Build.sh
 ## Useage
 * TireFire **NEEDS** to be run in terminater.
+* Termianator does not allow root to run the --new-tab function programatically, therefore TireFire may only function from a non-root context.
 * Once Build.sh has been run TireFire will have been added to your path.
 * Type "TireFire" and you will be yeeting with a cyber **cannon!**
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/master/Images/CoolHandSquid.jpg)